k0sproject/k0smotron/docs/resource-reference/controlplane.cluster.x-k8s.io-v1beta1.md

         <td><b><a href="#k0scontrolplanestatusinitialization-1">initialization</a></b></td>
         <td>object</td>
         <td>
-          initialization represents the initialization status of the control plane<br/>
+          initialization represents the initialization status of the control plane
+NOTE: Fields in this struct are part of the Cluster API contract and are used to orchestrate initial Machine provisioning.<br/>
         </td>
         <td>false</td>
       </tr><tr>